nicholaswmin/heapstats/.github/docs/gotchas.md

 import { expect } from 'chai'
 import Heapstats from '../../index.js'

-global.leak = []
-const addTwoNumbers = (a, b) => new Promise(resolve => {
+// A function that adds two numbers but also leaks memory global.leak = [] const addTwoNumbers = (a, b) => new Promise(resolve => {
   const timer = setInterval(() =>